News and Views

 That includes a daughter.

-Kiefer, who attends Bethel United Methodist Church in Lewis, Delaware, has been involved with the Peninsula-Delaware Conference’s Democratic Republic of the Congo partnership ministry for 14 years.
+Kiefer, who attends Bethel United Methodist Church in Lewes, Delaware, has been involved with the Peninsula-Delaware Conference’s Democratic Republic of the Congo partnership ministry for 14 years.
 A woman who was active in ministry at their old church was unable to travel to the Democratic Republic of the Congo, and suggested Kiefer, a now-retired special education teacher, attended in her stead.

 She said, “Africa had always been on her heart,” but that she never thought she’d get the opportunity to serve on the continent.